 Marketers need HR to help them engage employees and reinforce the company mission, vision & values, to ensure that the brand (it’s people) are aligned, happy and healthy.
 HR need Marketers to help them communicate the brand and associated behaviours, market the employer brand internally to retain employees, and externally to attract talent.

-The one common denominator driving these two departments together is the employees themselves, and the need to engage knowledge workers for the good of the brand.
+The one common denominator driving all of these departments together is the employees themselves, and the need to engage knowledge workers for the good of the brand.
 Today’s knowledge workers require an environment where they are acknowledged, given feedback and praised regularly.
-They want to feel wanted, respected, valued and fully appraised.
+They need to feel wanted, respected, valued and fully appraised.
 Companies who embrace a more open and trusting environment, where employees, and particularly knowledge workers can be part of the brand building process are prevailing.
 However these knowledge workers are hard to attract, and retain!

 Marketers are beginning to understand the importance of attracting such workers.
-Modern marketing requires companies to humanize their brand, build trust, and make themselves more accessible.
+Modern marketing requires companies to humanise their brand, build trust, and make themselves more accessible.
 Using employee stories, and letting knowledge workers speak on behalf of the brand is the best way to do this.

 So if you are an HRD, it might be time to head over to your Marketing and Comms departments, and start engaging them face to face about how you can work more closely together for the benefit of the brand.

 HR, Comms and Marketing might not be natural partners, but experience proves their partnership improves employer branding, overall employee engagement and support of the brand.
 With a more open dialogue, these departments can become ‘the powerhouse partners’ of business.
 In turn this will enable businesses to create a compelling brand, a great culture and drive significant business growth.